 Alaska has 19 categories of certified applicators, with two sub-categories.
 The categories are based on the application site and the type of work being performed.
 Certification is required to:

 - Apply pesticides to someone else's property

 - Purchase, use, or sell restricted use pesticides

-- Apply pesticides to a public place, such as a school, common area of an apartment building or government office, parks, or public sports field.
+- Apply pesticides to a public place, such as parks, public sports field, government facilities, or the common area of an apartment building.

 - Alaska Core Manual (PDF); and

-- The State of Alaska Pesticide Regulations (PDF) in Title 18, Chapter 90 of the Alaska Administrative Code.
+- Alaska Pesticide Regulations (PDF) in Title 18, Chapter 90 of the Alaska Administrative Code.

 Most categories require math and calculation skills to successfully pass certification exams.
 We recommend that you carefully review pages 164-165 in the Core Manual.
 Additional resources for pesticide applicator math are available from the Purdue Pesticide Program and the Pesticide Environmental Stewardship.